ryanwallace31/ryanpwallace/index.md

             <h2 class="section-heading">My Interests</h2>
             <hr class="my-4">
             <p class="mb-5">
-              Outside of class and work, I love to travel, hike, read, cook, weightlift, and invest.
-I have had the privilage of living in Morocco and Singapore at different points of my life and also have travelled across Southeast Asia and Europe.
-I love photography when I travel and also really enjoy taking time to write about product management, technology, startups, and venture capital.
-I love investing and try to read as many books about the stock market, real estate, and passive income as I can.
+              Outside of class and work, I love to travel, hike, read, cook, weightlift, and invest in stocks, crypto, etc. If there wasn't a global pandemic going on, I would either be backpacking across Europe, climbind Mt.
+Kilamanjaro, or hanging out in Southeast Asia.
 I have hiked a large portion of the Appalachain Trail and plan on climbing Mt.
 Kilamanjaro after graduation in May. </p>

               <p class="mb-5"><img class="img-fluid" src="img/DragonsBackHongKong_photo.jpg" alt="Peak of Dragons Back in Hong Kong"><p>

-               Given my love of travel, here is a list of my favorite landmarks in some of the countries I have been.</p>

-               <h2>Ryan's Top 10 "Must See" Places to Visit in Southeast Asia</h2>
+               Here's some top notch spots I have been to.</p>

+               <h2> Top 10 Places I Have Visited In My Life So Far</h2>

 <p class="text-left">
                  <ol>
-                  <li><a href="https://drive.google.com/file/d/1GZ2oqZOnM8oPET0gw2LnbcDjJdsVWIQA/view?usp=sharing" target="_blank">Mt.
-Batur in Bali, Indonesia</a> (I did this hike at 2am for an amazing sunset)</li>
                    <li>Dragon's Back, Hong Kong</li>
                    <li>Lion's Rock, Hong Kong </li>
                    <li>Phi Phi Islands Overlook, Koh Phi Phi, Thailand</li>